MinDutch03/Chat_room/README.md

 # Simple Chat Application

-This repository contains a straightforward Java-based chat application using the TCP protocol, consisting of a server and a client.
+Contained within this repository is a simple chat application implemented in Java, utilizing the TCP protocol.
+The application comprises a server and a client component.

 ## Server :computer:
-The server is responsible for handling incoming client connections and facilitating communication between clients.
-It allows clients to send messages, change their nicknames, and gracefully quit the chat.
-The server is a multithreaded application, capable of handling multiple client connections simultaneously.
+The server manages incoming client connections and facilitates communication between them.
+It supports message exchange, nickname customization, and graceful chat exits.
+Implemented as a multithreaded system, it efficiently handles concurrent client connections.

 ### How to Run the Server :gear:
 Follow these steps to run the server:

 * Run the `Server.java` file.

+To initiate the server, execute the Server.java file.

-The server will start listening on port 1234 for incoming client connections.
+The server initializes and begins listening for client connections on port 1234.

 ## Client :
-The client is a command-line application that connects to the server, enabling users to send and receive messages in a chat room.
-Clients can also change their nicknames and quit the chat gracefully.
+The client interface is command-line based and connects to the server, enabling users to participate in chat interactions.
+Users can exchange messages, modify their nicknames, and exit the chat seamlessly.

 ### How to Run the Client :gear:
-Follow these steps to run the client:

-* Run the `Client.java` file.
+To launch the client, execute the Client.java file.

-The client will connect to the server running on `127.0.0.1` (localhost) on port 1234 by default.
-You can change the server address in the `Client` class if needed.
+By default, the client connects to the server hosted on 127.0.0.1 (localhost) at port 1234.
+Adjustments to the server address can be made within the Client class if necessary.

 ## Usage :bulb:
-- When a client connects, they will be prompted to enter a nickname.
+- Upon connecting, clients are prompted to set a nickname.
-- Clients can send messages to the chat by typing their messages and pressing Enter.
+- Messages can be sent by typing and pressing Enter.
-- To change their nickname, clients can use the "/change_nick" command followed by the desired nickname (e.g., "/change_nick <NewNickname>").
+- Nicknames can be changed using the "/change_nick" command followed by the desired name (e.g., "/change_nick <NewNickname>").
-- If one client says "bye", he/she left the chat.
-After all clients left the chat, the server stops immediately.
+- When a client types "bye", they exit the chat.
+Once all clients have left, the server terminates automatically.

 ## Features :rocket:
-- Multithreaded server that can handle multiple client connections simultaneously.
-- Ability for clients to change their nicknames to distinguish themselves in the chat.
-- Graceful handling of client disconnections.
+- The server supports concurrent connections from multiple clients through multithreading.
+- Clients can personalize their identities by modifying their nicknames.
+- Client disconnections are handled gracefully to maintain chat stability.